Permify/permify/docs/versioned_docs/version-0.6.x/permify-overview/intro.md

 🛡️ **Production ready** authorization API that serve as **gRPC** and **REST**.

 🔮 Domain Specific Authorization Language to **easily model** your authorization.
-SUpporting RBAC, ReBAC, ABAC and more.
+Supporting RBAC, ReBAC, ABAC and more.

 🔐 Database Configuration to store your permissions with **high availability** and **low latency**.